ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/nats/Module.md

 ## Advanced Usage

-### TLS
+### Using the TLS protocol

-The Ballerina NATS module allows the use of the tls:// protocol in its urls.
-This setting expects secureSocket to be set in connection configuration like below.
+The Ballerina NATS module allows the use of the tls:// protocol in its URLs.
+This setting expects a secure socket to be set in the connection configuration as shown below.

 ```ballerina
 nats:ConnectionConfig config = {